 Advice on excelling at M&S' graduate assessment day role play

 Previous candidates have reported a role-related exercise, which often involved a role play.
 So, if you are faced with a role play exercise, take a deep breath and follow our tips for success.

 A role-related exercise is designed to simulate work that you will be doing on the job.
 So for some roles it could involve you analysing data or contributing ideas to improve a product.
 However, if the graduate scheme you are applying for involves working directly with customers or overseeing colleagues, you’ll probably face a role play.
-Brace yourself, then, if you are going for an in-store job or a HR role.
+Brace yourself, then, if you are going for an in-store job.

 What to expect from the Marks & Spencer role play